pingcap/docs-cn/ticdc/manage-ticdc.md

 + `--cyclic-replica-id`: Specifies the data source (to be written) ID of the upstream cluster.
 Each cluster ID must be unique.
 + `--cyclic-filter-replica-ids`: Specifies the data source ID to be filtered, which is usually the downstream cluster ID.
 + `--cyclic-sync-ddl`: Determines whether to replicate DDL statements to the downstream.
-DDL replication can only be enabled in the TiCDC component of one cluster.

 To create a cyclic replication task, take the following steps: